 This stately home has been owned by the Chichester family since the 14th Century.
-You may have heard of Sir Francis Chichester, the yatchtsman famous for being the first person to sail single-handed around the world in 1960.
-The house and grounds were bequeathed to the National Trust in 1949 by Miss Rosalie Chichester.
+You may have heard of Sir Francis Chichester, the yachtsman famous for being the first person to sail single-handed around the world in 1960.
+Miss Rosalie Chichester bequeathed the house and grounds to the National Trust in 1949.

 I was keen to look at any needlework and textiles on display.

 The first piece of needlework I spotted downstairs was this exquisite pole screen depicting a white Arab horse.
 The stitches were TINY.
-I wouldn't be surprised if the canvas count was as high as 50 threads to the inch!
-The work was carried out in tent stitch or petit point as it is also known.
+I guess that the canvas count was as high as 50 threads to the inch!
+The stitcher used tent stitch or petit point for this screen.

-Next was a floral chair seat cover also worked in needlepoint Although still small, the canvas count was not quite so fine as the picture above.
-I was impressed at how bright the colours still were in this piece.
+Next was a floral chair seat cover, also worked in needlepoint.
+Although still small, the canvas count was not so fine as the picture above.
+It impressed me that the colours were still so bright in this piece.

-On the first floor there was more beautiful needlework to see.
+The first floor held more beautiful needlework to delight the eye.

 Sticking to a geometric theme, I discovered another pole screen.
-These helped protect people from the heat of an open fire, and were adjustable in height.
+These helped protect people from the heat of an open fire and were adjustable.
 I had a feeling that the colors would have been more vivid when it was first stitched.

-One of the pieces I admired most was a crewelwork bedcover in the Library Bedroom (so named due to two large bookcases by the door).
+One piece I admired was a crewelwork bedcover in the Library Bedroom (so named due to two large bookcases by the door).

-This was worked in shades of blue wool and featured fantastic birds and exotic plants and flowers.
-The colors had likely faded from their original giving it a rather muted, but still beautiful appearance.
+Worked in shades of blue wool, it featured fantastic birds, exotic plants and flowers.
+The colors had likely faded, giving it a rather muted, but still beautiful appearance.

-Would you believe this bedcover was found rolled up in a drawer where it had lain hidden for years?
-There was a note with it, stating that it was made by the maternal grandmother of Sir Francis Chichester.
+Would you believe they found this bedcover rolled up in a drawer where it had lain hidden for years?
+There was a note, stating that the maternal grandmother of Sir Francis Chichester made it.

-In the same room as the quilt, was a couch with a pile of cushions (or pillows for my American friends).
-The lower one in this photograph was worked from a hand colored Victorian Berlin Woolwork pattern, while the one above it was worked in silk embroidery.
+In the same room as the quilt was a couch with a pile of cushions (or pillows for my American friends).

 A glorious chair, covered entirely in needlepoint flowers, sat at the foot of the couch.
 The soft hues had faded a little, but were still lovely.

-In a glass fronted display case there were two pieces of stunning goldwork embroidery.
+On display in a glass fronted display case, there were two pieces of stunning goldwork embroidery.
 This motif on a black fabric was only a fraction of the whole item.

-The goldwork border, below, was hanging at the back of the case and this was the best photograph I could get without getting reflections in the shot.
+The goldwork border, below, was hanging at the back of the case and this was the best photograph I could manage without getting reflections in the shot.

 I have only mentioned the needlework related items above, but there was lots more to view in Arlington Court.

 Grand collections of ornamental elephants (including one made from red amber), shells from around the world and model ships and yachts were in abundance (perhaps not surprising due to the Sir Francis Chichester connection).

-In the grounds was the National Trust Carriage Museum, which at the time of our visit hosted the golden coach from Princess Diana's wedding, a true joy to behold!
+In the grounds is the National Trust Carriage Museum, which at the time of our visit hosted the golden coach from Princess Diana's wedding, a genuine joy to behold!
 We were also delighted to watch a demonstration of a heavy horse moving tree trunks.

-Definitely a day to remember, and well worth a visit if you are ever in the area.
+Definitely a day to remember, and well worth a visit if you are ever in this area of Devon.